jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ## Introduction

 This project contains two different methods (System_V1 and System_V2).
-For details, please click on the above two folders.
+For details, please click on the above two folders and read the README inside them.

 ## Dataset exhibition